The64thGamer/cheeseepedia/content/transcriptions/smile-america-ptt-ad.md

 You can smile!

-Smile America say “Chuck E. Cheese”
+Smile America say "Chuck E. Cheese"

-Smile America say “Chuck E. Cheese”
+Smile America say "Chuck E. Cheese"

 Food and games and all kinds of critters